 Because riding is a stop-and-start activity with periods of high exertion (riding) followed by rest (riding lifts), it can be difficult to regulate your temperature and stay comfortable.
 Nobody is having fun if they’re cold!
 Don’t skimp on your outerwear; buy (or borrow) a good ventilated parka / shell.
 Make sure it has a hood that easily accommodates your helmet when you get cold.

-And lastly, remember that snowboarding is all about style.
+The last of these snowboarding tips?
+Remember that snowboarding is all about style.
 The lines you find, the tricks you land, even just the simple way you carve, it’s all a creative expression.
 What you wear is an extension of that style.
 Go rock something you feel good about, and it all just adds to the fun.